ntuanb/blog/_posts/2016-12-26-https-with-nginx.md

 any website in the domain can now be secured where all connections between to the server will be encrypted.

 After installing `certbot-auto`, we can now secure any domain or subdomain.

-First we use the following command
+First we must allow certbot to access and create a file by adding in

 {% highlight nginx %}
+location ~ /.well-known {
+    allow all;
+}
+{% endhighlight %}

+For a proxy pass/port forward, we need to create an alias instead

+{% highlight nginx %}
+location /.well-known {
+    alias /var/www/blog.tuanb.me/.well-known;
+}
+{% endhighlight %}

+Next, we use the following command to create a certificate.
+{% highlight nginx %}
 certbot-auto certonly -a webroot --webroot-path=/var/www/blog.tuanb.me/_site -d blog.tuanb.me
 {% endhighlight %}

-A certificate will created for that particular subdomain.
-Next we will need to edit the nginx domain config inside `/etc/nginx/sites-enabled/blog.tuanb.me`, remove port 80 access and add in the following:
+We will need to edit the nginx domain config inside `/etc/nginx/sites-enabled/blog.tuanb.me`, remove port 80 access and add in the following:

 {% highlight nginx %}
 server {